 The million-dollar question is, “can you install solar panel garage roof?”
 The short answer to this is yes, you can as long as the structure of your garage roof allows you to install solar panels.
 It’s safe to say that not every garage roof is suitable for putting solar panels.
 This leads us to another question, “is your garage roof suitable for solar panels?” and how long do they take to install?

-Many homeowners have become acquainted with solar power, and more people are adopting solar systems for electricity generation.
+Many homeowners have become acquainted with solar power, either they are installing new solar panels or adding panels to an existing array.
 The fact that the cost of installing solar panels has become more affordable over the years makes it even more popular as the years go by.
 Not to even mention the numerous benefits of installing a solar power system.

 As you know, the off-grid system comprises wiring, solar batteries, solar inverters, a charge controller, and solar panels, which are bodies of solar cells that trap energy from the sun to generate power for the building.

 On the other hand, a grid-tied system consists of just solar panels, wiring, and an inverter to convert DC power (actual solar power) to AC power (usable electricity).

 This article seeks to answer any questions you may have regarding having solar panels installed on your garage roof space as well as a step-by-step guide to installing solar panels on a garage roof.

 Why Do People Install Panels on a Garage Roof?

 The answer is simple.
 Some homeowners have a detached garage, separated from the main building by a few or several feet.
 There are reasons for installing solar panels on the roof of a garage.

 The first reason is to provide power for the garage itself.
 The garage door opener, for instance, requires electricity to function.
 Alternatively, it may be for charging an electric car.

 The second reason is that some homeowners prefer to use their detached garages instead of the house as the site for installing a solar panel system for aesthetic reasons.